On the Mysteries of MAX NAE-SAT: Introduction

-We next experiment with approximation algorithms for MAX NAE-SAT, as well as some restricted versions of the problem.
+\paragraph{Experimental Results.}We next experiment with approximation algorithms for MAX NAE-SAT, as well as some restricted versions of the problem.
 For a set $K\subseteq \{2,3,\ldots\}$, we let MAX NAE-$K$-SAT be the restriction of MAX NAE-SAT to instances in which each clause is of size~$k$, for some $k\in K$.

 For MAX NAE-$\{3,5\}$-SAT we obtain an algorithm with a conjectured ratio of $0.872886$.
 This may indicate that our upper $\frac{3(\sqrt{21}-4)}{2}\approx 0.8739$ upper bound on the best achievable ratio is not far from being tight.
 We conjecture that the optimal ratio is much closer, if not equal, to $0.872886$, but new techniques would be needed to prove it.
 For (almost) satisfiable instances of MAX NAE-SAT we obtain an approximation algorithm with a conjectured ratio of $0.869809$.
 We further conjecture that this is essentially the best approximation ratio that can be obtained for the problem.
 Interestingly, this ratio is obtained for clauses of size 3,7 and 8.
 We thus believe that for (almost) satisfiable instances, MAX NAE-$\{3,7,8\}$-SAT is as hard as MAX NAE-SAT.

 The exact approximation ratios achievable for MAX NAE-$\{3,5\}$-SAT, MAX NAE-$\{3,7,8\}$-SAT and MAX NAE-SAT are not of great importance.
 What we believe \emph{is} important is the nature of the rounding procedures used to obtain what we believe are optimal, or close to optimal, results.
 All our algorithms, as well as most previous approximation algorithms, round the solution of the SDP relaxation using the RPR$^2$ (Random Projection followed by Randomized Rounding) technique introduced by Feige and Langberg \cite{FL06}.
 This technique employs a rounding function $f:(-\infty, \infty)\to[-1,1]$.
 (For more on the RPR$^2$ technique see Section~\ref{sub-RPR2}.)
 For MAX NAE-$\{3\}$-SAT, the optimal rounding function~$f$ is the solution of the integral equation mentioned above.
 What is intriguing about the best rounding functions we found for versions of MAX NAE-SAT that involve clauses of at least two different sizes is that they are \emph{step functions} that only attain the values $\pm 1$.
 We have some possible explanations for this phenomenon using Hermite expansion (see Section~\ref{sub-Hermite}).